stellar-deprecated/docs/docs/Gateway-Guide.md

 ## stellar.txt setup
 `stellar.txt` is a file that contains data about Stellar-related services a domain provides in a machine readable format.
 Gateways use this file to tell clients what currencies they support and  how to use the gateway.

-Read more about stellar.txt on the [wiki entry](https://wiki.stellar.org/Stellar.txt).
+Read more about [stellar.txt](Stellar.txt.md) and how to set it up correctly.

 ### [currencies]
 A gateway defines the currencies that it supports and the issuing accounts (cold wallets as specified above) of the currencies.
 Multiple currencies are allowed to use the same accounts but do not necessarily have to.